redabenhyma/theodo-stack-generator/README.md

 # Theodo stack generator

-This generator scripts everything you need to start a React-Redux project with either no backend, API Platform (Symfony) or Loopback (nodejs)
+This generator scripts everything you need to start a React-Redux project with an API Platform (Symfony) server.

-Choose a server between:
+### Choose a server

-- No server at all.
-You just want an awesome frontend.
+- No server at all, you want an awesome frontend.

 - [Api platform](https://api-platform.com/) with:
   - Ansible provisioning for: